-The village of Combloux was first noted in a charter of 1284 and mentions of the original church date back to 1344, when 'La combe des loups' (the valley of the wolves) was a farming community high above the valley floor, but on an important route for travellers.
-The first tourists were, surprise surprise, the Brits, keen to take in the views and the mountain air staying at the Grand Hotel du Mont Blanc, which opened its doors in 1912.
+The village of Combloux, gets its name from ‘La combe des loups’ (the valley of the wolves) and has been an important route for travellers, long before Mountain Drop-offs transfer shuttles could be seen winding their way up to Combloux from Geneva Airport.
+The first tourists were (surprise surprise) the Brits, keen to take in the views and the mountain air whilst staying at the Grand Hotel du Mont Blanc, which opened its doors in 1912.

 Kids are well-catered for with the Loupiots creche for babies from three months to six years right on the snow front at La Cry and the fact that the Portes du Mont Blanc lift pass is free for under fives.
 The ski school in Combloux works with the nursery to offer a variety of lesson/creche combinations too.